cloudify-community/blueprint-examples/simple-hello-world-example/README.md

  * http://<VM or container IP>:8000  if you are using a VM, or a docker container as the Cloudify Manager machine.

 ### Uninstall
-To uninstall the webserver, simply run:
+To uninstall the web-server, simply run:

 ```bash
 cfy uninstall simple-hello-world-example